DyominMV/delegate-this/delegate-this/readme_en.md

 # delegate-this

-Finally in Kotlin, an interface delegate can use a reference to the delegater!
+Finally in Kotlin, an interface delegate can use a reference to the delegator!

 > _you've been waiting for this all your life, I know_